dy/piezo/docs/r&d.md

   + resolves `|` precedence problem
   ~- `|>` is confusable with pipe - it has little to do with pipe...
     ~+ it acts more as generator producing items (no need for intermediary `i`)

+## [ ] List comprehension: how?

+  * The size of final list is unknown in advance.
+It requires dynamic-size mem allocation.
+  ?
+Can we detect size in advance somehow?